 Is Tramadol a Very Strong Drug?

 Tramadol is fairly strong.
 It’s used for moderate to moderately severe pain, especially when other painkillers haven’t worked.
-It’s not as heavy-duty as morphine, but it’s definitely one to be used with care.
+It’s not as heavy-duty as morphine, but it definitely needs to be used with care.

 Is Tramadol a Stronger Painkiller Than Codeine?